 Where copyright protects the content you create from the ideas (or the expression of the ideas), the trademarks may be able to protect the ideas themselves by enabling you to invest your time and money in the names, logos...and...and...take a look.

 A trademark is a legal way of owning and distinguishing the name, goods, and services your business advertises and provides.
-You can trademark phrases, worlds, sounds, movements, images and smells.
+You can trademark phrases, words, sounds, movements, images and smells.
 Yup.
 Smells.
 Perfumes, even scents in particular stores that they want to be known for and recognised by.
 But I digress...why is a trademark important for you if you want to create your own course?

 Well, a trademark offers your brand exclusivity and is the only way to guarantee those exclusive rights to the super awesome name you’ve given your course, the workbooks you’ve designed, the dance you created to help your students remember a particularly tough term...you name it!